-The program currently funds child and youth programs, family life enrichment courses, senior’s programs, information and referral programs, and other social support programs.
+The program currently funds child and youth programs, family life enrichment courses, senior’s programs, information and referral programs, and other preventive social support programs.

 There are two funding opportunities available: